Kokonico/ObjLog/README.md

 (for more information, see [CONTRIBUTING](CONTRIBUTING.md))

 ## I want to report a bug or request a feature!
 Feel free to!
-Just open an issue, and I'll look into it!
+Open an issue, and I'll look into it!

 ## I found a security vulnerability!
 Please don't open an issue for that!
-Instead, either make a pull request with the fix, or submit a vulnerability report! please read [SECURITY](SECURITY.md) for more information.
+Instead, either make a pull request with the fix or submit a vulnerability report!
+Please read [SECURITY](SECURITY.md) for more information.